by Jesse Garner

 As the trunk is getting packed, put all your letters into the trunk, labeled with the day you want your camper to open them.
 Boom – good to go.

 The other option is through the CampLife app.
 Write a short letter into the app by 10 am on Tuesday and Thursday.
-Those are printed out and put in the mail pile.
+Those are printed out and delivered to your camper.
 The CampLife App only allows one letter per household, so if there are multiple people in the family who want to write to your camper, you should encourage them to get you letters ahead of time, or plan on sharing some space in your digital letter.

 One great thing about writing letters is that you’ll probably get a letter back from your camper!
 Campers are encouraged to hand write letters for the app twice a week during FOB.
 Those letters are then sent to you via the CampLife app!
 They are precious… and sometimes hilarious.

 “Care packages” are a little bit of a misnomer since camp is already taking great care of your camper and they don’t really need anything else.
 But some parents enjoy sending snacks and small gifts via packages.
 So many do, in fact, that we sell out of our pre-made care packages (keep reading below for more info!) every year.

 Pine Cove’s pre-made care packs are both an easy and fun way for you to surprise your camper with Pine Cove products during their week at camp.
 Care packs can be ordered online through the camper’s account until Sunday at 11:59 pm or by phone until Monday at 10:00 am of their week of camp.
 They cannot be purchased at camp, so be sure to order before arrival!
 For our two-week campers, the deadline is still the Monday of their first week of camp and are delivered their first week of a two-week session.